djorlando24/pyLabDataLogger/INSTALL.md

 - For *Thorlabs translation stages*, pyAPT for Linux:
   Use the python2 modified version in thirdParty directory, or download from https://gitlab.com/weinshec/pyAPT.git

-- *Center 310* hygrometer support is built-in, there are some test utilities in thirdParty/C310

 ### External python modules you must install yourself

 - numpy (usually comes bundled with Python)